gcp-terraform-workshop/terraform-workshop-labs/204-vm-instance-group-gcp/README.md

 In this lab you will implement a common cloud pattern with Terraform.
-To demonstate how terraform can make setting up multiple instances a simpler tasks using patterns lets start with
+To demonstate how terraform can make setting up multiple instances a simpler task using patterns let's start with

 the first pattern you will need to create which is a managed instance group.
 This is a collection of identical VMs that you define via an instance template and set scale on.